 The Chief Executive of Oldham Council is the Head of Paid Service.
 When the Council recruited a new Chief Executive in 2021/22, the joint appointment as the Accountable Officer for Oldham Clinical Commissioning Group (CCG) ceased with the role of Accountable Officer for Oldham CCG being performed by an officer of the NHS.
 The two organisations have however, continued to work collaboratively throughout 2022/23 under the oversight of the Commissioning Partnership Board (CPB).
-Following proposals for Health and Social Care reform receiving Royal Assent on 28 April the CCG ceased to exist on 30 June 2022.
-The functions of the CCG were carried out by a new body NHS Greater Manchester Integrated Care Board (NHS Greater Manchester).
-At a locality level an Oldham Integrated Care Partnership (ICP) has been established with local oversight by the CPB.
-NHS Greater Manchester has four goals and six missions set out in a five year Strategy.
-In response to this at a locality level the ICP has agreed a new strategic plan.
+Following proposals for Health and Social Care reform receiving Royal Assent on

+28 April the CCG ceased to exist on 30 June 2022.
+The functions of the CCG were carried out by a new body Greater Manchester Integrated Care (GMIC).
+At a locality level an Oldham Integrated Health and Care System has been established with oversight by the CPB.
+GMIC has four goals and six missions set out in a five year Strategy.
+In response to this at a locality level the Oldham Integrated Care Partnership has agreed a new strategic plan.
 Financially in 2022/23 this impacted on the value of Services included in the Oldham 2022/23 Section 75 Agreement.
 The close working relationship is evidenced by the Place Lead for Oldham (an NHS officer) having membership of the Executive Management Team during 2022/23.